Tagged with "identity"

 • What’s in a Name?

-Discovering how identity shapes destiny—and how God’s name over us changes everything.
+Discovering how identity shapes destiny — and how God’s naming of us changes everything.

 • Stand Where Jesus Stood